linkdotnet/Blog/Readme.md

 The main advantage of Auth0 is the easy configurable dashboard on their website.

 For testing purposes you can use `services.UseDummyAuthentication();`.
 This allows every user, who presses Login, to be logged in.

+## Donations
+The blog software allows you to integrate via different micro-transaction services.
+The following chapter will show you how to setup donations.

+### Ko-fi
+You can use [Ko-fi](https://Ko-fi.com/) as payment service to receive donations.
+To aquire the `KofiToken` as seen in the config above, head to [wdigets page](https://Ko-fi.com/manage/widgets), click on "Ko-fi Button".
+Now choose "Image" as type.
+In the field below under `Copy & Paste Code` you see an `<a href='https://ko-fi.com/XYZ'` tag.
+Just take the `XYZ` part and put it into `KofiToken`.

 ## Search Engine Optimization (SEO)
 The blog includes some of the most important tags to get indexed by a crawler.
 Furthermore some aspects of the Open Graph specification are implemented.